|Quick Facts: Drafters|

 Drafters typically complete education after high school, often through a program at a community college or technical school.
 Some programs lead to an associate of applied science in drafting or a related degree.
 Others result in a certificate or diploma.

-Employment of drafters is projected to decline 4 percent from 2019 to 2029.
-Employment growth will vary by specialty.
+Overall employment of drafters is projected to decline 2 percent from 2020 to 2030.

 Explore resources for employment and wages by state and area for drafters.